vdaas/vald/docs/contributing/reviewer-guideline.md

 This document serves as a guideline for those reviewing Pull Requests.

-This guidline is intended for internal developers.
+This guideline is intended for internal developers.
 A separate guideline for external contributors is planned.

 ## Purpose